-Posted December 17, 2021 in Uncategorized by deguns
+Posted December 3, 2022 in scopes and optics by deguns

 Our Outdoor 100 Yard Shooting Range located behind the store on 134th & Ost.
 Lincoln NE is a perfect place to Zero an Optic.

-Regardless of your status as a sport shooter, hunter, prepared citizen, or all three, your rifle is as useless as an ejection seat in a helicopter if you can’t hit what you’re aiming at.
-In this post, we’ll go over step-by-step how to zero in your optics, as well as all the materials needed to do so.
+Whether you’re sport shooter, hunter, prepared citizen, or all three, your rifle is as useless as an ejection seat in a helicopter if you haven’t learned how to zero your scope or optic.
+In this post, we’ll teach you how to zero your scope or optics in 3 easy steps, as well as all the materials needed to do so.

 Now that you have the above materials and tools gathered, let’s go through a preliminary check:

 Distance: Decide the distance at which you plan to zero your optics.
 This should be a distance from which you are both comfortable shooting and reasonable for your particular rifle’s effective range.
 At minimum, 25 yards is recommended for optics with minimal or no zoom function, such as standard reflex sights, red dot sights, and tactical scopes.
 Rifle scopes with higher magnification should be sighted at 50 or more yards.
 You want to decide what distance you will most likely be using it.
 Don’t worry, if you are wondering “what if my shot is outside of that zero range?”.
 It is completely possible to shoot outside of this designated zero if necessary by just lowering or raising the crosshair according to your ammunitions trajectory.